Local and Global Blow Downs of Transport Twistor Space

-That is, $\beta$ is a holomorphic extension of the tuple $(z,dz)\in \mathcal H_0\times \mathcal H_1$.
-Due to a classical result of Pestov-Uhlmann \cite{PeUh05} this type of holomorphic extension exists for general simple surfaces (see \cite{BoPa23,BLP24} for a discussion in the context of twistor spaces).
+That is, $\beta$ is a holomorphic extension of the tuple $(z,{\rm d}z)\in \mathcal H_0\times \mathcal H_1$.
+Due to a classical result of Pestov--Uhlmann \cite{PeUh05}, this type of holomorphic extension exists for general simple surfaces (see~\cite{BLP24,BoPa23} for a discussion in the context of twistor spaces).

-\begin{theorem*}[Holomorphic extensions] Let $(M,g)$ be simple and $Z$ its transport twistor space.
+\begin{theorem*}[holomorphic extensions] Let $(M,g)$ be simple and $Z$ its transport twistor space.
 Then the following sequence is exact:

-\end{theorem*} Of course, the holomorphic extension of $(z,dz)$ is far from unique, but we shall see below that there is a canonical choice that is consistent with the Euclidean $\beta$-map.
+\end{theorem*} Of course, the holomorphic extension of $(z,{\rm d}z)$ is far from unique, but we shall see below that there is a canonical choice that is consistent with the Euclidean $\beta$-map.